At Kestrel Mead, we place great value in providing our children with a voice and giving them the confidence to use it.

 The Primary Leadership Team are representative of our school community, which is inclusive of all backgrounds, voices, and identities.
 The Team have been chosen by their peers through election.
 Each year The Primary Leadership Team meet to create an action plan of everything they would like to work on this year, both in school and within the community, as well as alongside the other TMET primary schools.
 The team will regularly meet with Miss Smith (Juniors) or Miss Bhima (Infants) and will have the opportunity to feedback the thoughts and ideas from their classes as well as working towards the actions for the year.
 The Primary Leadership team complete some amazing activities within the community and help in whole school events that represent all cultures within our school, as it is something that they are incredibly passionate about.

 At the start of each academic year, Eco-leaders are elected in each class from Years 1-6 through an election process (votes) by the pupils in each class.
 Each year, the Eco-leaders will work together to create an eco-friendly school.
-The elected Eco-leaders will collaborate and devise an action plan to improve the school and prioritise this year.
-Eco-leaders will also ensure Travel Tracker is completed daily in their class and at the end of each month they will distribute badges to children who have made sufficient active travels for the month resulting in earning a badge.
+The elected Eco-leaders will collaborate and devise an action plan to improve the school and priorities this year.
+Eco-leaders in KS1 will also ensure Travel Tracker is completed daily in their class and at the end of each month they will distribute badges to children who have made sufficient active travels for the month resulting in earning a badge.
 Furthermore, they will promote walking, scooting, biking or park and stride to school daily rather than driving or using a non-eco-friendly mode of transport.
-In addition to this links will be made with external agencies such as Sustrans to educate children about being more eco-friendly, promote campaigns to encourage children and parents to be more active and create workshops for children to build their confidence and skills in using cycling equipment.
+In addition to this, links will be made with external agencies such as Sustrans to educate children about being more eco-friendly, promote campaigns to encourage children and parents to be more active and create workshops for children to build their confidence and skills in making educated, environmentally sustainable choices.

 Spotlight